Have you heard about taming a leopard gecko, but you don’t know what it is?

 #2 Stroke Them Gently And Slowly

 Once they seem used to your presence, the next logical step is to get them accustomed to being touched.

 Move your hand closer (and in front of them) and begin to gently stroke them.

 Start at the head and move down their backs or bellies.

 Don’t pinch or grab at anything, as this will make them panic.

 #3 Feed By Hand

-At the same time, as the previous step, you may be able to build a stronger bond and speed along the taming process by feeding them by hand.
+At the same time, as in the previous step, you may build a stronger bond and speed along the taming process by feeding them by hand.